sunjotsingh16/BookListApp/README.md

 # BookListApp
-This app is created using HTML, CSS, Bootstrap and Vanilla JS
+This app is created using HTML, CSS, Bootstrap and Vanilla JS.